Biblical Study Trip: Italy

 Tuesday, April 7: Florence

-This morning you depart Assisi and continue to Florence.
-In Florence you will explore the influence of art on Christianity.
+First this morning we plan to visit the Basilica of St. Francis, where Francis is buried, and where we can view stunning frescoes by Giotto.
+We continue underground to see the Roman ruins of Assisi.
+After thsi morning tour, we depart Assisi and continue to Florence.
+Along the way we can stop for optional time in Siena, or perhaps Lake Trasimeno.
+Then we will arrive in Florence you will explore the influence of art on Christianity.
 Sites today include the Piazza della Signoria, the main square in Florence, the Duomo, easily the most recognizable structure in Florence, the Basilica of the Baptistery of St. John, one of the oldest church buildings in Florence, and a visit to the Accademia Gallery, home of Michelangelo’s “David”.
 Dinner and overnight in Florence.

 Wednesday, April 8: Florence

-Today you have time to explore Florence and/or its surrounding areas on your own.
+This morning we will visit i you have time to explore Florence and/or its surrounding areas on your own.
 Explore the Ponte Vecchio and Uffizi Museum (or many other museums).
 Take a day-trip into the Tuscan countryside to places such as San Gimignano or visit area vineyards.
 Enjoy city food tours, cooking classes, etc. Dinner and overnight in Florence.
-Grand Bagglioni Hotel or similar is recommended.

 Thursday, April 9-11/13: Venice